Achieve Canadian permanent residence and citizenship through business immigration.

 It usually takes 2-4 months to get a work permit as an investor/entrepreneur in Canada and another 1-2 years to obtain permanent residence in applicable immigration programs.
 Remember that these timeframes are estimates only based on our experience and can vary depending on your geographical location, application type, business performance, and the availability of documents.

 A start-up visa is an immigration program that allows founders worldwide to obtain permanent residence (and subsequently citizenship) in Canada by moving their companies or projects to Canada.
 This program targets highly scalable and innovative companies that have the potential to compete on a global scale.
-If you have an innovative idea or tech company in your home country, read our page on Start-Up Visa.
+If you have an innovative idea or a tech company in your home country, read our page on Start-Up Visa.
 You must secure funding from a designated organization and obtain a letter of support for your project.

 You do not have to be a Canadian permanent resident or citizen to register your company in Canada.
 However, you are not allowed to work in your business without having a valid work permit.
 It would help if you relied on Canadians to operate your business until you secured your authorization to work in Canada.